AngeloGalav/VOMS4NOA/README.md

 - After the user has been authorized, an {DN, FQANS} pair is associated within a cms of the respective FQANS cms pool.
 You could interpret FQANS as being essentially a group name.
 - We then associate the DN with the respective pool-uid of the CMS, by making an hard link to the cms file.
 This way the access is kept atomic.

-This part of the project is now the new focus.
+This part of the project is now the main focus.